moxystudio/eslint-config/packages/eslint-config-node/README.md

 }
 ```

-In case you want to specity an ECMAScript version:
+In case you want to specify an ECMAScript version:

 ```json
 {